Airbotics/uptane-server/docs/guides/quickstart.md

 ## 3. Flash your image to a robot

 Now that we have a shiny new image with everything our robot needs we'll flash it to our "robot".
-To simplify things, we'll use the [QEMU](https://www.qemu.org/) emulator instead of a physical board.
+To simplify things, we're using the [QEMU](https://www.qemu.org/) emulator instead of a physical board.

 We'll "flash" and boot the "robot" by running the following command: